 I then went for a walk towards Central Park, crossing Park and Madison Avenues, getting out on 5th Avenue and – Oh, my dream, there was Central Park.
 I was literally spellbound.
 This was more than a park.
 This was real nature, with huge rocky areas and lakes, people walking all over the vast lawns and the park crisscrossed by roads where anything could be seen, from horse drawn carriages (for tourists) to bikers and cars.

 So once a week now I took the New Haven railroad to Grand Central and I remember reading Conrad’s Lord Jim on the very shaky train.
 That train has completely changed since then and is now quite comfortable.
-I do have to read Lord Jim again one day though, since I don’t believe I gave Lord Jim its due on that train where It was actually difficult to read at all.
+I do have to read Lord Jim again one day though, since I don’t believe I gave it the appreciation it deserves on that train where It was actually difficult to read at all.

-Oh wonderful Grand Central Station, an entire town in itself.
-Small stores all over in the passages that take you from one part of the huge station to another, beauty and fitness centers, ice cream parlors, fix-it shops, anything you’d like to buy or service you might need, it’s all there.
+Oh wonderful Grand Central Station, an entire city in itself.
+Small stores all over in the passages that take you from one part of the huge station to another, beauty and fitness centers, ice cream parlors, fix-it shops, anything you would like to buy or service you might need, it’s all there.
 There was the little store where I found my jars of olives stuffed with anchovies, the only way I like them.
-Since those days I’ve never found them again.
+Since those days I have never found them again.

 In the center of the enormous central hall there is the eternal luxury car turning around on its moving platform.
-America, the beautiful.
+America, the beautiful!
 And its stuffy waiting rooms where half-sleeping tired-looking people look as it they are never going to move again.
 But this was long before the entire station was redone.
-I have never seen the renovated Grand Central Station, but it’s said to be a work of art.
+I have never seen the renovated Grand Central Station, but it is said to be a work of art.

-Many years later I studied linguistics at the Université Lyon 3 for a postgraduate diploma called DEA, Diplôme d’Etudes Approfondies, which is usually the first step towards a Ph.D. (which I didn’t do).
-Once again I enjoyed, in one of our many subjects, called morpho-syntax, following the various changes, this time from Latin through other Romance languages to modern French.
+Many years later I studied linguistics at the Université Lyon 3 for a postgraduate diploma called DEA, Diplôme d’Etudes Approfondies, which is usually the first step towards a doctorat (which I did not do).
+Once again I enjoyed, in one of our several subjects, called morpho-syntax, following the various changes, this time from Latin through other Romance languages to modern French.

 My job was to bring small groups of motivated students up to the level required for the Regents exam.
 I used my standard technique of asking questions and, hopefully, receiving answers.
 I taught basic grammar and the students were a delight.
 One time, Mrs Redka, my boss, came into my little class in a cubicle next to the school library and after listening a while she asked the students if they felt they were improving their levels.
 I still remember the girl who spoke up the first and said she had the impression she was finally learning some French.